Boulder Book Club For Writers – Newcomer by Keigo Higashino

 September’s book is Newcomer by Keigo Higashino (Translated 2018)

-NEW DAY: Sunday, 4pm (for 2 hours), Arapahoe Room at Main Boulder Library
+NEW DAY: Sunday, Sept 8, 4pm (for 2 hours), FLATIRONS Room (2nd floor) at Main Boulder Library

 A Tokyo murder mystery told from the POV of potential sources of information and potential suspects.
 An intricately constructed tale, which pulls the reader along just a few beats behind the Columbo-like Detective Kaga, Nihonbashi’s most underrated policeman.
 Confused rice cracker shop owners, toy store clerks, and restaurateurs all wonder why Kaga is so interested in their cakes, their chopsticks, and why would he volunteer to walk that dog?